 Your help ensures that bereaved families receive the support they need when their baby or young child dies and when they go on to have another child.

 Your donation funds research which contributes to understanding why some babies and young children die suddenly and unexpectedly.

 You save babies’ lives and we cannot continue our vital work without you, thank you.

 These are just a few of the amazing things that people like you helped us achieve in 2021:

-- We provided 4,500 professionals with safer sleep advice and sent 149,891 leaflets on safer sleep advice to parents and professionals working with families.
+- We provided 1,484 professionals with safer sleep training and sent 171,395 leaflets on safer sleep advice to parents and professionals working with families.
 95% of professionals have said they would recommend our training to their colleagues.